AdaCore/learn/courses/intro-to-ada/chapters/interfacing_with_c.rst

     end C_API;

-In C, we simply declare the function using the :c:`extern` keyword, just like we would if it were a function in C. For example:
+On the C side, we do the same as we would do if the function were written in C: simply declare it using the :c:`extern` keyword.
+For
+example:

 .. code-block:: c